-In addition, it is recognized that counterfeit telecommunication/ICT products and devices have become a growing problem in the world.
+In addition, it is recognized that counterfeit* telecommunication/ICT products and devices have become a growing problem in the world.
 This is known to adversely affect all stakeholders in the ICT field (vendors, governments, operators and consumers).

-In this regard, these counterfeit devices affect economic growth and intellectual property rights along with impeding innovation.
+In this regard along with impeding innovation, these counterfeit devices affect economic growth and intellectual property rights.
 These counterfeit devices are also often hazardous to health and safety and have a negative impact on the environment and the increasing amount of harmful e-waste.
 In addition, this Question will work on the development of eco-rating programs which will help users to make more informed choices.
 This will offer opportunities for companies to define a common approach regarding the enhanced environmental performances of goods, networks and services in line with the principle of conscious development and user information.

-The text of this Question is also in line with the Sustainable Development Goal 12, target 12.5: By 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.
+This Question is also in line with the Sustainable Development Goal 12, target 12.5: by 2030, substantially reduce waste generation through prevention, reduction, recycling and reuse.

 Promoting circular design combined with responsible e-waste management will not only reduce e-waste but will also help curb the other negative impacts related to the use of ICTs worldwide.

 The following Recommendations, Handbooks and Supplements, in force at the time of approval of this Question, fall under its responsibility:

-– ITU-T L.2, L.4, L.20, L.21, L.22, L.23, L.24, L.32, L.33, L.63, L.1000, L.1001, L.1005, L.1010, L.1100, L.1101; L-series Supplements 4, 5, 20, 21 and 32;
+– L.24, L.1000, L.1001, L.1005, L.1006, L.1007, L.1010, L.1015, L.1020, L.1021, L.1022, L.1023, L.1030, L.1031, L.1032, L.1100, L.1101; L.1102;

+– L-series Supplements 4, 5, 20, 21, 27, 28, 32;

 – Handbooks on the Preservation of Wooden Poles carrying Overhead Telecommunication lines;